netdata/netdata/docs/netdata-agent/configuration/organize-systems-metrics-and-alerts.md

 The Netdata aggregate charts allow you to filter and group metrics based on label name-value pairs.

 All go.d plugin collectors support the specification of labels at the "collection job" level.
-Some collectors come without of the box labels (e.g. generic Prometheus collector, Kubernetes, Docker and more).
+Some collectors come without of the box labels (e.g., generic Prometheus collector, Kubernetes, Docker and more).
 But you can also add your own custom labels by configuring the data collection jobs.

 For example, suppose we have a single Netdata Agent, collecting data from two remote Apache web servers, located in different data centers.